bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **Advanced Rendering**
   - :pencil2: Conditional rendering based on props
+  - :pencil2: Conditional rendering based on state (button click toggle's element)
-  - :pencil2: Uses JavaScript in render & return of React Component
+  - :pencil2: Write JavaScript in render & return of React Component
+  - :pencil2: Use map to dynamically render an array of data
+  - :pencil2: Use filter to dynamically filter an array of data
-  - :pencil2: Map, filter, reduce
+  - :pencil2: Use reduce for something cool
+  - :pencil2: Incline CSS comment challenge (Peter)
   - :pencil2: Inline CSS (Peter)

 - **Rendering, node style**